Roakz/Llama_Palooza/README.md

 <h3>3.1 User instrucitons</h3>

 **Start** <br>
-To run the application you must have ruby installed with the appropriate GEMS as referenced in the gem file when the repository is downloaded.
+To run the application you must have ruby installed with the appropriate GEMS as referenced in the gem file when the repository is downloaded from GitHub.
 Enter the below command to run the program.<br><br>

 ![Start up](/pictures/startup.png)